Building NVMe Over Fabrics

 Test Vector Compliance:

-The Xiphera MACsec IP uses Advanced Encryption Standard with a 128 or 256-bit key in Galois Counter Mode (AES-GCM) to protect data confidentiality, data integrity and data origin authentication.
-XIP1213H is best suited for data traffic on 25 Gbps links.
+The Xiphera MACsec IP uses Advanced Encryption Standard with a 256-bit key in Galois Counter Mode (AES-GCM) to protect data confidentiality, data integrity and data origin authentication.
+XIP1213H is best suited for data traffic on 25 Gbps links, and XIP1213E is suited for traffic on 100 Gbps links.

 The original use case for MACsec is protecting communications in wired local area networks.
 MACsec can also be used for the following: